onox/orka/orka_tensors_cpu/README.md

 # orka_tensors_cpu

-This create provides an implementation of [tensors][url-docs-tensors] using SIMD instructions provided by the [orka_simd][url-simd-crate] crate.
+This crate provides an implementation of [tensors][url-docs-tensors] using SIMD instructions provided by the [orka_simd][url-simd-crate] crate.

 ## License